 Our Mentorship Program connects sustainability staff and faculty with peers to share knowledge, cooperate on projects and advance the field of higher education sustainability.
-It provides a semi-structured process to facilitate ongoing collaboration between mentors and mentees, who are matched based on desired goals, relevant experience and overall expertise.
+It provides a semi-structured process to facilitate ongoing collaboration between mentors and mentees, who are matched based on their goals, experience and interests.
 Applications to participate are accepted each summer.
 If you have any questions, please contact Daita Serghi.

 Mentors provide mentees with general guidance and support, and, if desired, advice in implementing a specific project.
 Mentors and mentees connect approximately once a month over the course of a year through virtual meetings, phone calls or in-person at our annual conference & expo.
 At the conclusion of the one-year term, mentees are expected to share a case study or other materials resulting from the project through the Campus Sustainability Hub.